MYPROJECX/streetstyle/docs/installation.md

 **Restore a Previous Version (if needed):**
   - If you encounter issues after updating, you can revert to your backup by going to **Online Store** > **Themes**, finding the backup copy in the **Theme library**, and clicking **Actions** > **Publish**.

+## Making Changes

+The Shopify Theme Editor provides a user-friendly interface for making adjustments to your store's appearance without needing to touch code.

+You can also make changes through editing or adding files to the theme via the shopify edit code admin.

+### Theme Editor

+To access the theme editor in your Shopify admin, follow these steps:

+1. **Log in to Shopify Admin:**

+   - Visit [shopify.com](https://www.shopify.com) and log in using your store's credentials.

+2. **Navigate to Online Store:**

+   - From the Shopify Admin dashboard, click on **"Online Store"** in the left-hand menu.
+This will expand a sub-menu.

+3. **Select Themes:**

+   - Under **"Online Store"**, click on **"Themes"**.
+You'll be taken to a page that displays your current theme as well as any other themes you have installed.

+4. **Customize the Theme:**

+   - On the Themes page, locate your active theme (marked as "Current Theme") and click the **"Customize"** button next to it.
+This will open the theme editor, where you can modify your theme’s styles and settings.

+#### Key Areas <!-- {docsify-ignore} -->

+  - **Sections:** Customize the layout of individual pages by adding, removing, or rearranging sections.
+  - **Theme Settings:** Adjust global settings like colors, fonts, and styles that affect your entire store.
+  - **Preview and Publish:** Use the preview feature to see changes in real-time before publishing them live.

+### File

+To make changes via files, follow these steps:

+TODO Write Steps for accessing the theme files.
+Follow style from steps for adding custom css via theme editor to re-write the bellow steps:

+- **Accessing Theme Files:**

+   - Navigate to **Online Store** > **Themes** > **Actions** > **Edit code**.